 Intro

-The pointblank library is all about assessing the state of data quality in a table.
+The Pointblank library is all about assessing the state of data quality in a table.
 You provide the validation rules and the library will dutifully interrogate the data and provide useful reporting.
-We can use different types of tables like Polars and Pandas DataFrames, Parquet files, or a selection of DB tables.
-Let’s walk through what table validation looks like in pointblank!
+We can use different types of tables like Polars and Pandas DataFrames, Parquet files, or various database tables (thanks to Ibis support).
+Let’s walk through what table validation looks like in Pointblank.

 A Simple Validation Table

-This is a validation table that is produced from a validation of a Polars DataFrame:
+This is a validation report table that is produced from a validation of a Polars DataFrame:

 Code